dfsmania/LaradminLTE/docs/sections/config/menu.md

 ### Allowed Child Types

-Each menu item supports only certain types of child items.
+Each menu supports only certain types of child items.
 The following table summarizes the current restrictions:

 | Context | Allowed Types                                      |
 |---------|----------------------------------------------------|
 | NAVBAR  | `MenuItemType::LINK`, `HEADER`, `DIVIDER`          |
 | SIDEBAR | `MenuItemType::LINK`, `MENU` (recursive)           |

+Sidebar treeview menus support unlimited nesting, allowing you to create deeply hierarchical menu structures.
+In contrast, navbar dropdown menus only allow a single level of submenu items.
+Nested dropdowns are **not supported** due to **Bootstrap 5 limitation** ([See Allowed Dropdown Content](https://getbootstrap.com/docs/5.3/components/dropdowns/#menu-content)).
+This ensures consistent behavior and compatibility with the **Bootstrap 5** framework.

 ### Examples